collinalexbell/holon/README.md

-Holon is a Lisp System meant to run on bare metal
+Holon is a Lisp System meant to a emulate the mindset of an Ubermensche

+# Modules
+* Todo System